togwand/nixos/README.md

 TODO:
 1. Learn disko and put it into the flake_install function
-2. Make the installation be impermanent
+2. Make more modular, add functions for repeates stuff and simplify code
+3. Better help section